Skip to content

 from typing import Optional

-from aiohttp import ClientSession, TCPConnector
+from aiohttp import ClientSession, ClientTimeout, TCPConnector

 from pydantic import BaseModel, Field, TypeAdapter, ValidationError, field_validator